Clinics and Hospitals Archives

-Need medical attention in Spain?
-Find the right care for you and your family with our listing of expat-friendly hospitals and clinics in Spain:
+Need medical attention in France?
+Find the right care for you and your family with our listing of expat-friendly hospitals and clinics in France:

 IVI is a fertility treatment center.
 They offer procedures such as artificial insemination, in vitro fertilization, genetic IVF, and more.
 They have multiple clinics all over Europe and further afield.
 If you need help with your fertility, contact IVI to find your nearest clinic.